Members Area

 Scholarship Opportunities Abound

 The Garden Club of America offers 29 merit-based scholarships and fellowships in 12 areas related to conservation, ecology, horticulture, and pollinator research.
-In 2022, over $350,000 were awarded to 78 scholars.
-Follow GCA Scholarships on Twitter for the latest news about pollinators, coastal wetlands, native bird habitats, and much more.
-Connect to a larger world of horticulture and conservation through the Garden Club of America scholars.
-Learn more about the GCA Scholarships.
+In 2024, $459,000 was awarded to 100 scholars.
+Follow GCA Scholarships on Instagram for the latest news about pollinators, coastal wetlands, native bird habitats, and much more.
+Connect to a larger world of horticulture and conservation through Garden Club of America scholars.
 Browse the scholarship offerings.